 In the Southwark council-run Nunhead cemetery, Peckham resident Sienna Mustafa, 25, worries that the cemetery has suffered for the council’s lack of visitor restrictions, in contrast to Lewisham council’s temporary closure of Brockley and Ladywell.

-Sienna stopped visiting the cemetery after an incident in 2016 where she confronted a couple picnicking beside her father’s still-fresh grave.
-When Sienna returned to Nunhead cemetery in 2020, she found the problems with overcrowding and spatial misappropriation had gotten significantly worse.
+Sienna stopped visiting Nunhead cemetery after an incident in 2016 where she confronted a couple picnicking beside her father’s still-fresh grave.
+When Sienna returned to the cemetery in 2020, she found the problems with overcrowding and spatial misappropriation had gotten significantly worse.

 For others, like Friends of Nunhead Cemetery founder Jeffrey Hart, Nunhead cemetery is not receiving enough visitors.
 Jeffrey is keen to encourage more residents from BAME backgrounds to visit, although he believes many are put off because of “different cultural attitudes towards death and commemoration.”

 Whilst Jeffrey agrees that visitor numbers have “mushroomed”, he believes that returning visitors are steadily becoming more interested and asking more questions about the graveyard’s history.